tucats/ego/LANGUAGE.md

 ("x", "y", or "z")

 ### strings.EqualFold(a, b)

-The `EqualFold` function compares two strings for equality, ignoring differnces in case.
+The `EqualFold` function compares two strings for equality, ignoring differences in case.

     a := strings.EqualFold("symphony b", "Symphony B")